-While you can name anyone as a beneficiary for your own life insurance policy, you must usually satisfy certain requirements to get a life insurance policy in someone else's name.
+While you can name anyone as a beneficiary on your own life insurance policy, you must usually satisfy certain requirements to get a life insurance policy in someone else's name.
 These requirements are put in place to protect the interests of the insured and insurance companies; otherwise, you would be able to get insurance policies on complete strangers or celebrities and hope for your big payday.

 Life insurance provides financial assistance to a beneficiary to help financially compensate him for the loss of the insured party.
 Funds may be used to pay household expenses, educational expenses or for any other purpose deemed appropriate by the beneficiary.